janse180/dynamiccluster/deploy.md

       security_groups:

-Avaiablility zone, if multi-zones are available, each zone is one resource.
+Availability zone, if multi-zones are available, each zone is one resource.

       availability_zone: